mahmoud/sedimental/entries/simple_statistics_for_systems.md

 # Self-evaluation

-Whether you feel like evaluating yourself or interviewing a job candidate, here are some questions that a dedicated engineer intent on building complex systems should be able to answer:
+Whether evaluating yourself or putting a candidate through the paces, here are some questions that an engineer intent on building complex systems should be able to answer:

 1. What statistical techniques can one use to measure performance and reliability?